Patents

 To get a UP, the application procedure is still carried out by the EPO in the same way as at present, and after grant, you can choose for the European patent to become a UP to cover the participating states.

-For the non-UPC states, a conventional European patent is still needed to cover those.
-Validation and renewals in non-UPC EU states (Spain, Poland, Croatia) and non-EU states (e.g. UK, Switzerland, Turkey) will continue as before.
+A conventional European patent is still needed to cover non-UPC states.
+Validation and renewals in non-UPC EU states (including Spain, Poland, Croatia) and non-EU states (e.g. UK, Switzerland, Turkey) will continue as before.

 Not all European countries are involved.
 Currently, the position is:

-16 countries are in: Belgium, Bulgaria, Denmark, Estonia, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Austria, Portugal, Slovenia, Finland, Sweden.
-Germany will make this 17 when it ratifies the UPC Agreement and triggers the start of the UPC.
+18 countries are in: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, Sweden.

-The UPC will have jurisdiction and UPs will have effect in these countries for all non-opted out European patents.
+UPs filed now will have effect in all of these countries.
+Likewise the UPC has jurisdiction in these countries for all non-opted out European patents.

 As countries join the UPC, they will automatically be included in any UP pursued after they join, but the territory of a UP is set by the grant date, so individual UPs will not expand in territory as new countries join.

-NOT participating in the UPC are the EU Member States Spain, Poland, Croatia, as well as the non-EU EPC states: Iceland, Norway, Turkey, Switzerland, Serbia, Albania, Macedonia, and the UK.
+NOT participating in the UPC are the following EU Member States: Spain, Poland, Croatia, as well as the non-EU EPC states: Iceland, Norway, Turkey, Switzerland, Serbia, Albania, Macedonia, and the UK.

 Importantly, the UPC is not compulsory.
-However, the default position is that everything is opted in, so all current European patents (i.e. so-called “bundle” patents) automatically fall under UPC jurisdiction when it comes into force, unless they are opted out.
+However, the default position is that everything is opted in, so all current European patents (i.e. so-called “bundle” patents) automatically fall under UPC jurisdiction, unless they have been opted out.
 The UPC thus has jurisdiction to enforce and/or invalidate any EP patent with effect for all participating UPC states.
 This applies to all European bundle patents, including those already granted and still in force.

 UPs, however, CANNOT be opted out.